openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `jwt`: This JOSE header MUST contain a JWT.

-In the context of this specification, such a JWT MUST set the `typ` JOSE header to `va+jwt`.
+In the context of this specification, such a JWT MUST set the `typ` JOSE header to `verifier-attestation+jwt`.

 # Implementation Considerations